 - Switches support only wired network orientation; however, routers are designed to operate in both wired as well as wireless network orientation.

 - Routers use adaptive as well as non-adaptive routing.
-But, in case of switches, circuit, packet or message switching is used.
+But, in the case of switches, circuit, packet, or message switching is used.

 Thus, this discussion concludes that routers and switches have their own significance in a network.
-In order to form a network, the switch is used and to interconnect various networks routers are used.
+In order to form a network, the switch is used, and to interconnect various network routers are used.